 To help provide context around our discussion let’s start with some definitions first.

-- Carry on Baggage: “A carry-on bag is a piece of luggage that can be brought on board the plane and stowed in the overhead bin or under the seat in front of you.”
+- What is Carry on Baggage: “A carry on bag is a piece of luggage that can be brought onboard the plane and stowed in the overhead bin or under the seat in front of you.”
 Source: Scott’s Cheap Air

 In other words, a checked bag is one that flies below you in the hold of the plane and a carry on bag flies with you – usually in the overhead bin above your seat (and less ideally, under the seat in front of you).